-Course Title Grade Length Credit Christ in the Old and New Testaments 9 Year 1 Themes of Scripture 10 Year 1 History of Christian Thought 11 Year 1 Ethics and Culture in a Modern Society 12 Year 1 Apologetics All Sem 0.5 Leadership & Spiritual Formation 10, 11,12 Sem 0.5 Christian Ministry & Leadership Internship 12 Sem 0.5
+Course Title Grade Length Credit

+Christ in the Old and New Testaments 9 Year 1

+Themes of Scripture 10 Year 1

+Christianity and World Religions 11 Year 1

+Ethics and Culture in a Modern Society 12 Year 1

+Apologetics All Sem 0.5

+Ministry Studies All Sem 0.5

+Leadership & Spiritual Formation All Sem 0.5

+Christian Ministry & Leadership Internship 12 Sem 0.5

-Bible I: Christ in the Old and New Testaments
+Bible I: Christ in the Old and New Testaments 9^{th} Grade \bullet Year (1 cr)

 Takes the student through a Christ-centered study of the whole Bible.
 The class texts and other sources will assist the student in examining the historical and cultural backgrounds of the Bible.
-The student will also be taught how to work with passages of Scripture using inductive Bible study methods.
 The students will develop a greater understanding of the various ways God foreshadowed the coming of Christ to the Jewish people.
 The students will then examine the New Testament to discover how Jesus is revealed as the fulfillment of the Old Testament prophecies and the Savior of the world.
 An emphasis will be placed on personal application throughout the study.